Seattle Public Schools

 The Creative Advantage History

 Equitable access to arts instruction is our mission in The Creative Advantage.
 Arts instruction is an essential component of educating the whole child and preparing them for college, career, and life in the 21st century.
-The foundation of The Creative Advantage was set in 2011 with a generous grant from the Wallace Foundation to develop a plan for SPS to provide high quality arts education equitably across the the district.
+The foundation of The Creative Advantage was set in 2011 with a generous grant from the Wallace Foundation to develop a plan for SPS to provide high quality arts education equitably across the district.
 The grant allowed the district to accelerate its efforts to address systemic barriers to students’ access to arts, and increased its capacity to expand its goals.

 The Creative Advantage utilizes the resources of the district, the city, and arts organizations to provide a K-12 continuum of arts learning in schools.
 Comprehensive research conducted throughout the district showed that arts access gaps were greatest for students of color, low-income, and English Language Learners (ELL) students.
 The Creative Advantage is dedicated to eliminating access gaps.